“And upon her forehead was a name written, Mystery, Babylon the Great, the Mother of Harlots and Abominations of the Earth.”—the Apostle John

 The reign of Emperor Constantine, and the developments of the Council of Nicaea in particular, was a major milestone for the Catholic religion.
 Now that it had the official backing of the mighty Roman Empire, its destiny to be a global religion was assured.

 It was also a major milestone for those who disagreed with the Catholic Church.
 After the Council of Nicaea, the Roman Empire began to confiscate the property of any who kept the true Passover.
 In 347, the state began killing Catholicism’s Donatist enemies—a North African group that opposed the church’s alignment with Rome.
-As Johnson noted, the Roman Empire had become “the enforcement agency of Christian orthodoxy” (ibid).
-(By the reign of Theodosius in the fourth century, the Roman Empire had over 100 statutes preventing heresy.)
+As Johnson notes, the Roman Empire had become “the enforcement agency of Christian orthodoxy” (ibid).
+(By the reign of Theodosius in the fourth century, the Roman Empire had over 100 statutes against heresy.)

 Just as John prophesied, the Catholic Church was beginning to use the Roman Empire (the “beast,” in biblical terms) to marginalize, persecute and eventually put to death those who rejected Catholic teaching.